muratk5n/thirdwave/en/README.md

 ---

-The high GPM is typical of a software company with a commanding lead in the marketspace as GPM shows direct costs for creating a product.
+The high GPM is typical of a software company with a commanding lead in the market as GPM shows direct costs for creating a product.
 Software companies don't typically spend too much to produce, especially once the core product / platform is mature, likely the case for SF by now.
 But if there are a lot of extra, indirect spending,